In Mandali you will find products from local producers: olive oil, honey, raki, olives, herbs, essentail oils and olive soap.

 The village of Kournas and the surrounding area offer plenty of opportunities for short and longer walks.

-You can choose a walk on your own, a village walk or a botanical walk together with Arno and one of his donkeys or together with Barbara an adventurous botanical walk EXTRA
+You can choose a walk on your own, a botanical walk together with Arno and one of his donkeys or together with Barbara an adventurous botanical walk EXTRA

 In the morning at 10:00 Arno leaves with the donkeys in the direction of the back garden of Kournas to show you which herbs, plants, flowers and trees can be found here.
 The walk takes about 2 hours, including a break at the Church of Saint John.
 We walk on field roads and asphalt, so also your children can easily make this walk.